mcollina/autocannon/README.md

     * `method`: The http method to use. _OPTIONAL_ `default: 'GET'`.
     * `body`: A `String` or a `Buffer` containing the body of the request.
 Leave undefined for an empty body. _OPTIONAL_ default: `undefined`.
     * `headers`: An `Object` containing the headers of the request. _OPTIONAL_ default: `{}`.
-    * `customiseRequest`: A `Function` which will be passed the `Client` object for each connection to be made.
+    * `setupClient`: A `Function` which will be passed the `Client` object for each connection to be made.
 This can be used to customise each individual connection headers and body using the API shown below.
 The changes you make to the client in this function will take precedence over the default `body` and `headers` you pass in here.
 There is an example of this in the samples folder. _OPTIONAL_ default: `function noop () {}`.
 * `cb`: The callback which is called on completion of the benchmark.
 Takes the following params. _OPTIONAL_.
     * `err`: If there was an error encountered with the run.
     * `results`: The results of the run.